linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 Term insurance has become much more of a commodity product and, in fact, there are websites that provide premium quotes for term life insurance for various providers.
 Cash value life insurance, due to its complexity and multiple features, is not, however, a commodity.

 Obviously, the cost of annual term life insurance is much lower than that of whole life insurance, particularly for the young and middle-aged.
-For example, while there is a wide range of premiums for both term and whole life insurance, for a 35 year old male, the annual cost of  $500,000 of annual term insurance may be$ 400 and the cost of whole life insurance may be $5,000.
+For example, while there is a wide range of premiums for both term and whole life insurance, for a 35 year old male, the annual cost of  \$500,000 of annual term insurance may be\$ 400 and the cost of whole life insurance may be \$5,000.

 # The Nature of Insurance Companies